GKrotkov/scoutR/README.md

 <img src="logos/transparent.png" width="500">

-# tbaR
+# scoutR

-tbaR is an R library to facilitate usage of data from the TBA API for FRC scouts, strategists, and data-driven observers.
-The objective is to provide functions that interface with the TBA API allowing a newcomer to R to write one line of code and retrieve exactly the right dataframe in a tidy format rather than as a JSON that needs massaging to be useful.
+scoutR is an R library to facilitate usage of data from the TBA and Statbotics API for FRC scouts, strategists, and data-driven observers.
+The objective is to provide functions that allow a newcomer to R to write one line of code and retrieve exactly the right dataframe in a tidy format rather than as a JSON that needs massaging to be useful.

 ## Setup